 Of the group [of acts,] the Garlands [Garland Trio] have the best novelty.
 They consist of three girls with mother at the piano and they sing.
 But the virtue of their performance lies in the talent of the youngest, Little Francis [sic].
 I loathe child actors particularly in vaudeville, but this youngster sings a song called, I think, “Night and Day” in a fashion that would do justice to Helen Morgan.
 Little Francis [sic] will undoubtedly go places – but not with mama and sisters Virginia and Mary Jane.

 Eighteen years later, on May 25, 1952, Soanes (still a critic for the “Oakland Tribune”) was reminded of his 1934 review when writing in anticipation of Judy’s upcoming concert at the Curran.
+By this point, Judy had already achieved legendary status thanks to her recently launched “concert years.”
 Soanes definitely called it back in 1934!
-Check out the May 25 entry for the full text of that 1952 article.
+Check out the May 25 entry for the full text of that 1952 article or read it below.

 December 27, 1940: Judy made the top ten!
 Here are clippings of notices for Judy’s rankings in the top ten box office stars for that year plus 1941 and 1945.

 Scans: The first three are from 1940, the second three from 1941, the last two are from 1945.